steveazzolin/beyond-topo-segnns/README.md

 For generating MNIST75sp the MNIST dataset, please refer to the [original paper](https://github.com/bknyaz/graph_attention_pool/tree/master/scripts).
 We included in our codebase the file `scripts\extract_mnist_superpixels.py` for ease of reproduction.

-Explicit datasets are not included as they exceed the size limit.
-When downloading raw datasets, please place them in `storage/datasets`.
+Full datasets can be downloaded [here](https://drive.google.com/file/d/1ZBPRnpwMTs1bpADATgC_LljtxwrqnT0D/view?usp=sharing), and stored in `storage/datasets`.

 ## Checkpoints